Guru Rinpoche: Stories to Increase Devotion and Trust

 Ultimately, Guru Rinpoche has transcended birth and death.
 Accomplishing the Great Rainbow Body of accomplished Dzogchen practitioners, Guru Rinpoche’s body became light, as did his Guru Vimalamitra.
 Masters have continued to demonstrate this accomplishment until the present day.
 Rinpoche talks about a practitioner who accomplished the Great Rainbow Body in the modern era.
 Less diligent Dzogchen practitioners can accomplish the Minor Rainbow Body, which is demonstrated by the shrinkage of the body after apparent death.

 You can read more about the life and activities of Guru Rinpoche in The Great Tertön: The Life and Activities of Chokgyur Lingpa, which recounts the life-stories of Guru Rinpoche, Chokgyur Lingpa, and the subsequent Chokling incarnations.
-Lhasey Lotsawa Translations and Publications also maintains a library of texts by the Chokgyur Lingpa replete with praises, supplications, and stories connecting to the Mahaguru Padmasambhava.
+Samye Translations also maintains a library of texts by Chokgyur Lingpa replete with praises, supplications, and stories connecting to the Mahaguru Padmasambhava.